demandchain/developer.offerengine.com/content/v1/purchases.md

 <%= json(:status => "success", :purchase => OfferEngine.purchase.merge(:fulfillment_state => "reserved", :payment_state => "pending", :coupons => [], :credit_card_id => nil, :user_id => nil)) %>

 ## Claim a purchase
-After inventory has been reserved for a purchase and payment processing was successful, you would call claim with your reservation token (the response from the reserve call).
-This will create a purchase record from your reservation if it is valid.
-If the reservation is invalid or expired, we will still attempt to create a purchase record however you will not be guaranteed success as the deal might be sold out.
+After inventory has been reserved for a purchase and payment processing is successful, you would use this requent with your reservation token (the response from the reserve call) to create a purchase record from your reservation -- if the reservation is valid.
+If the reservation is invalid or expired, we will still attempt to create a purchase record; however, succes is not guaranteed because the deal might be sold out.

     PUT /purchases/:purchase_id/claim

 ### Parameters

 user_id
-: _String_  Id of the user you are reserving inventory for
+: _String_  ID of the user for which you are reserving inventory

 ### Response